sakloui/jorban-martysmods.github.io/docs/basic-reshade-guides/understanding-and-using-reshade.md

 ![Log Tab](../images/understanding-and-using-reshade/rsui_log_tab.png)

 The `Log Tab`, as shown in the image above, is a crucial tool for monitoring ReShade's operations and troubleshooting issues.
-It provides a detailed log of ReShade's activities, including:
+It provides a detailed log of ReShade's activities that should be able to help you decipher where your issues lie!

-* Shader Loading Process:

-  * The Log Tab documents the entire process of loading shaders, from initiation to completion.
-This can be useful for identifying issues that may be preventing a shader from loading correctly.

-* Overall Operations:

-  * The Log Tab also records general operations of ReShade, providing a comprehensive overview of its activities.

-If a shader encounters issues, they'll appear in the Log Tab in different colors:
+If anything in ReShade reports a warning or error, they'll appear in the Log Tab in different colors:

   * YELLOW: Indicates a warning.
 This usually means that an effect has loaded, but there might be potential for optimization or the effect experienced alterations during the load process.

   * RED: Signals an error.
 This is typically accompanied by an explanatory note detailing the nature of the error.

-The `Log Tab` is an invaluable tool for developers when crafting shaders.
-It provides detailed feedback and error reporting, helping to identify and fix issues quickly.

 If something seems off, it's recommended to share the error text or the entire log file, which is stored in the game directory as `ReShade.log`.
-However, it's important to note that logs are reset each time the game is restarted.
-Therefore, be sure to share or save logs before rebooting to avoid data loss.
+However, logs are reset each time the game is restarted.
+So, be sure to share or save logs before rebooting your game!

 </details>